DPDK/dpdk/doc/guides/prog_guide/rte_flow.rst

 Action types
 ~~~~~~~~~~~~

 Common action types are described in this section.
-Like pattern item types,
-this list is not exhaustive as new actions will be added in the future.

 Action: ``END``
 ^^^^^^^^^^^^^^^